 Remember that diarrhea, especially when it’s chronic, can lead to severe dehydration.
 For this reason, seek medical help if you suspect signs of dehydration such as dark urine, dry skin, sunken eyes, and rapid breathing and heartbeat.

-Additionally, talk to your doctor, too, if your diarrhea is making it difficult for you to perform your activities of daily living.
+Additionally, talk to your doctor, too, if your diarrhea is making it difficult for you to perform activities of daily living.

 How to Cope with Diarrhea